yoostrap/yooforms/readme.txt

 #### **Here's what sets Hizzle Forms apart:**
 - **Lightning Fast:** Our lightweight design ensures your website stays speedy, keeping visitors happy and engaged.
 - **GDPR-Compliant:** Built with user privacy in mind, Hizzle Forms adheres to strict GDPR regulations.
-- **Effortlessly Customizable** Craft forms that perfectly match your website's style with our intuitive interface and pre-built templates.
+- **Effortlessly Customizable:** Craft forms that perfectly match your website's style with our intuitive interface and pre-built templates.
-- **Seamless Integration** Works flawlessly with the WordPress block editor and site editor.
+- **Seamless Integration:** Works flawlessly with the WordPress block editor and site editor.
 Widget support coming soon!
 - **Variety of Forms:** Choose from a wide range of form types, including contact forms, appointment scheduling, feedback collection, newsletter sign-ups, and more.

 ### **Getting started with Hizzle Forms is as simple as 1-2-3:**
-1. **Add a Hizzle Form Block** Open any post or page in the block editor and add a pre-built form block like:
+1. **Add a Hizzle Form Block:** Open any post or page in the block editor and add a pre-built form block like:
    - Contact Form
    - Newsletter Sign-up
    - RSVP Form